kryoz/llama-strix-halo/README.md

 Also for more predictable CPU threads aligning by `numactl` - **disable SMT (hyper-threading)**.

-Login to your shell then let's install repo for the newest kernels
+Login to your shell then let's install repo for the newest kernel.
 ```bash
 sudo add-apt-repository ppa:cappelikan/ppa -y
 sudo apt update